-He worked with Monsignor Freri, National Director of the Propagation of the Faith Society.
-While engaged in that work he decided to give his life to the advancement of the foreign missions.
+In his youth, he worked for the New York Tribune and later for Monsignor Freri, National Director of the Propagation of the Faith Society.
+Thomas felt drawn to serve the foreign missions and, while engaged in work at the Propagation of Faith Society, he decided to give his life to its advancement.
 The founding of Maryknoll offered him the opportunity of fulfilling that ideal.

 He continued his post until illness made it necessary to transfer him to Monrovia, California, where he died March 7, 1922.
 Funeral and burial took place in Los Angeles.